acumos/acumos-onnx-client/docs/tutorial/index.rst

      onnx4acumos super_resolution_zoo.onnx onnx4acumos.ini -dump -f input/cat.jpg

-Thanks to the command line above a "ModelName" directory ("super_resolution_zoo" directory in our case) is created and contain all the files needed to test the onnx model locally, the -f parameter is optional and is used to add an input data file in the ModelName_OnnxClient folder.
+Thanks to the command line above a "ModelName" directory ("super_resolution_zoo" directory in our case) is created and it contains all the files needed to test the onnx model locally, the -f parameter is optional and is used to add an input data file in the ModelName_OnnxClient folder.

 An Acumos model bundle is also created locally and ready to be on-boarded in Acumos manually (Web onboarding).
-The default parameter -dump '(can be omitted) allows the bundle to be saved locally.
+The default parameter -dump (can be omitted) allows the bundle to be saved locally.

 You can find the "ModelName" directory contents description below :